 If it has been more than several weeks and your case has still not been filed, OR your petitioner has been unresponsive for a lengthy period of time, please be in touch with your CAP supervisor for advice on next steps.
 Advocates should send the petitioner the most updated version of the petition along with self-filing instructions.
 At this point, the CAP supervisor can take back the case and send a follow-up email to the petitioner in case they choose to go forward with their petition in the future.

 3 Possible Scenarios at Adjourn Date (see Preparing for the Adjourn Date):

-(1) Respondent Does Not Appear (Does Not Call in to Virtual Appearance):
+(1) Respondent Does Not Appear: